flipwise/kde-plasma-chili/README.md

 ![Screenshot of the theme](preview.png "Preview")

-Fili's Chili is mereley an adaptation of the [Chili theme](https://github.com/MarianArlt/kde-plasma-chili) based on my personal preferences and for my personal use.
+Fili's Chili is mereley an adaptation of the [Chili theme](https://github.com/MarianArlt/kde-plasma-chili) (version 0.5.2) based on my personal preferences and for my personal use.

 This means:
 - Lato as the default font